A waveform and time digitization mainboard prototype for the hybrid digital optical module of TRIDENT neutrino experiment: Acknowledgement

 \section{Acknowledgement}

 This work has received support from the Ministry of Science and Technology of China under Grant No.2022YFA1605500, the Office of Science and Technology of the Shanghai Municipal Government under Grant No.22JC1410100, and support from the Key Laboratory for Particle Physics, Astrophysics and Cosmology, Ministry of Education.
 We thank Xin Xiang to provide the picosecond laser source for the linearity evaluation.
 We thank Hualin Mei to review and improve this paper.
+On behalf of all authors, the corresponding author states that there is no conflict of interest.

+Data sets generated during the current study are available from the corresponding author on reasonable request.